TelepathicGrunt/TACT/README.txt

 - Added Primordial Caves to `forge:is_lush`.

-- Added Forlorn Hollows to `forge:is_spooky`.

-- Added Magnetic Caves to `forge:is_sparse/overworld` to signal no vegetation spawns here.

-- Added Toxic Caves to `forge:is_wasteland`.

-- Added Ancient Sapling, Thornwood Sapling, and Pewen Sapling to `minecraft:saplings` tag.
+- Added Ancient Sapling to `minecraft:saplings` tag.

-- Added Bone Worms, Underweed, Tree Star, Fiddlehead, Curly Fern, and Pewen Pines to `minecraft:replaceable` tag so other mods know they can replace these blocks safely like they do for grass.
+- Added Tree Star, Fiddlehead, and Curly Fern to `minecraft:replaceable` tag so other mods know they can replace these blocks safely like they do for grass.

-- Added Underweed, Tree Star, Fiddlehead, Curly Fern, and Pewen Pines to `minecraft:replaceable_by_trees` tag so trees can grow and not be blocked by these blocks.